The journey of going public (with sexual discrimination)

 Yet, after every time I did take action, I felt stronger about continuing with my search for answers as more and more women came out with similar stories.
 In addition to spreading the story further via social media, there seemed to be something about me taking the initiative of launching a public group discussion, that made more individuals comfortable talking about their experiences.
 Sadly, most of these were stories of regret — as they had not taken action, but wished that they had.

 There were just as many men who not only shared the sentiment but also felt even stronger than most of the women about the need to speak out.
 Some went so far as to suggest “Go to the police” and “You have to disclose the name.”

 After reaching out to the accelerators, I felt for the first time that I had done ‘enough’.
-I had made the accelerators aware of the occurrence of such behavior and the lack of ways to deal with it.
-At a minimum, I hoped this would at least lead to some internal discussions.
+I had made the accelerators aware of the occurrence of such behavior (without disclosing the sender’s identity) and the lack of ways to deal with it.
+At a minimum, I hoped this would lead to internal discussions.

 To cap things off, I confirmed in writing to the sender of the email that there was indeed no deal.
 He first wrote back with an apology — but followed it up shortly after with an email asking if we could be Facebook friends.
 This prompted me to remind him once again that his original email was inappropriate.

 And this was finally the end of the story.
 Or so I thought…